-Most of the cruises from Ft Lauderdale in 2017 and 2018 go to the sunny islands of the Caribbean.
+Most of the cruises from Ft Lauderdale go to the sunny islands of the Caribbean.
 They are a great escape.
 There are also cruises through the Panama Canal, to South America, and to Europe.

 2 Day Cruises from Fort Lauderdale to Nassau.
 The shortest little cruises available.